 The Peak District enjoys an extensive public transport network, enabling you to have a full day out exploring the area without using the car.

-- Access Peak - a series of videos showing how wheelchair users and people with other mobility problems can enjoy the Peak District
+- Access Peak - a series of short films showing how wheelchair users can enjoy the Peak District

 - www.ramblers.org.uk - information on local walking groups

 - www.ldwa.org.uk - Long Distance Walkers Association – lists long distance routes and challenge events